learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ## Freezing

-Now that we've designed the model architecture, we can go ahead and freeze the base.
-First, let's look at how to check whether layers are frozen or not:
+Now that you've designed the model architecture, you'll freeze the base.
+With this, learning to check whether layers are frozen or not is a valuable skill.

 ```python